naazimapps/grub2win/README.md

 If you find Grub2Win useful, please consider making a small donation to be used for hardware and testing.

 ## Features
-• Supports both 64 and 32 bit EFI as well as BIOS firmware.
+Supports both 64 and 32 bit EFI as well as BIOS firmware.

-• Installs to Windows 11, 10, 8, 7 and XP.
+Installs to Windows 11, 10, 8, 7 and XP.

-• Requires just one directory on the Windows C: drive, about 20 MB disk space.
+Requires just one directory on the Windows C: drive, about 20 MB disk space.

-• Works with all languages.
+Works with all languages.
 Boot time help is available in 32 languages.

-• Simple Windows GUI easily sets up Grub2Win in seconds.
+Simple Windows GUI easily sets up Grub2Win in seconds.

-• Lets you set your EFI firmware boot order from within Windows.
+Lets you set your EFI firmware boot order from within Windows.

-• Preview and customize the 9 included graphic background themes.
+Preview and customize the 9 included graphic background themes.
 You can also create and customize your own background themes.

-• Works with all filesystems including Mac HFS and BTFRS.
+Works with all filesystems including Mac hfs and Btrfs.

-• Can search for and boot a partition by it's UUID or label.
+Can search for and boot a partition by it's UUID or label.
 Supports advanced scripting.

-• Works with both GPT and MBR disks - up to 128 primary partitions per drive.
+Works with both GPT and MBR disks - up to 128 primary partitions per drive.

-• Supports extremely large (over 40 TB) disks and partitions.
+Supports extremely large (over 40 TB) disks and partitions.

-• Automatically generates config files for Windows, PhoenixOS, Android, Ubuntu, Debian, Suse, Fedora, Manjaro, Mint, Clover, POSROG and more.
+Automatically generates config files for Windows, PhoenixOS, Android, Ubuntu, Debian, Suse, Fedora, Manjaro, Mint, Clover, POSROG and more.

-• Import config files for Chrome and most other Linux distributions.
+Import config files for Chrome and most other Linux distributions.

-• Grub customization is done from Windows - Configuration in Linux is not required.
+Grub customization is done from Windows - Configuration in Linux is not required.

-• Includes open source GNU Grub 2.12 boot modules and libraries.
-Frequent releases and enhancements.

-• No adware or spyware - No hassles...
+Includes open source GNU Grub 2.12 boot modules and libraries.
+Frequent releases and enhancements No adware or spyware - No hassles...
 It just works.

 ## Installing Grub2Win
 This software modifies low level boot code.
 Make sure you have proper backups of your boot drive and EFI partition.
 Note that all Grub2Win executables are digitally signed to ensure that they are genuine.